Remote Work: Flexible

 - Must possess a valid driver’s license and have access to a reliable vehicle

-- Current CPR/First Aid Certification
+- Current CPR/First Aid Certification or willingness to obtain

 - Knowledge of the Métis Nation of Ontario organization and programs

 - Knowledge and ability to liaise with other Indigenous programs and services

 - Ability to lift 11.5 kg when required